-School Board and Parents & Community
+School Board, Parents & Community

-As an independent public school, Narrogin Senior High School is required to have a School Board.
+As an Independent Public School, Narrogin Senior High School is required to have a School Board.
 The School Board operates according to the School Education Act 1999.
 The role of the Board is that of involvement in the governance of the school.
 This means taking part in the shaping and monitoring of the school’s objectives, priorities and general policy directions.

 The Board does not have a role in school management.
 This is the Principal’s responsibility and involves educational leadership and the effective day-to-day administration, supervision and control of the school and its staff.

 - establishing and reviewing from time to time, the school’s objectives, priorities and general policy directions;

 - the planning of financial arrangements necessary to fund those objectives, priorities and directions;